Maine's Air Quality Forecast, Ozone and Particle Pollution

 • AirNow's mobile app -- EPA's AirNow app has a sleek new look and improved functionality!
 Download the updated app for free on the Apple App Store or the Google Play Store.

-• Local Media
+• Local media

-When poor air quality is expected Maine DEP also submits Air Quality Alerts to:
+When poor air quality is expected, Maine DEP also submits Air Quality Alerts to:

 • The Citizen Alert System on the State of Maine home page (Maine.gov)

-• The National Weather Service's Gray and/or Caribou Offices
+• The National Weather Service's Maine Offices

-As more people rely on mobile apps, and want localized forecasts and data, many options are becoming available.
+As more people rely on mobile apps and want localized forecasts and data, many options are becoming available.
 They are likely to use a computer model to approximate a forecast, or current values at specific locations.
 They may use a different index to present the forecast or data than EPA's Air Quality Index.
-EPA is working with some of these other sources to try to reduce confusion and present information in similar ways for the benefit of the public.
+The EPA is working with some of these other sources to try to reduce confusion and present information in similar ways for the benefit of the public.

 Ozone